 Among sectors being promoted this year (so far at least) are: financials, technology, materials and industrials.
 Support for positive vibes about these sectors range from stellar past performance (not typically a good indicator) to political and economic conditions on the ground such as the general sense the U.S. is getting geared up to engage in wholesale infrastructure spending.
 Within sectors some companies are also being seen as potential good plays.

 Related: A FEW THINGS TO WATCH IN 2018

 Cheerleaders for financials are especially interested in banks.
 In addition to exchange traded funds like Financial Select Sector SPDR (NYSEARCA: XLF), Kiplinger suggests TIAA portfolio manager, Saira Malik’s stock pick of Bank of America (NYSE:BACB) for strong loan growth, robust cost controls and high credit quality.
-Others include Customers Bancorp Inc. (TSX:CUBIB), JPMorgan Chase & Co.
-(NYSE:JPMB) and Synchrony Financial (NYSE:SYFB).
+Others include Customers Bancorp Inc. (TSX:CUBIC), JPMorgan Chase & Co.
+(NYSE:JPMC) and Synchrony Financial (NYSE:SYFC).

 Technology was a top sector in 2017 and many analysts think it will outperform in 2018 as well.
 One reason is the tax bill passed at the end of last year which is expected to lead to investment by corporations in 2018.
 There are those who think tech will lead that investment.
 Companies mentioned include Fitbit (NYSE:FIT) as something of an outlier along with more traditional offerings such as Alphabet Inc. (NASDAQ:GOOGC).
 Others in the space include Adobe (NASDAQ:ADBEB) and Microsoft Corp.
 (NASDAQ:MSFTC).